Krackern/INF2004_EmbeddedSystems_T62/README.md

 This project utilizes the Raspberry Pi Pico's capabilities to perform file operations, comparisons, and web server interactions.
 The HID commands, file comparison, and server communication are integrated to achieve a streamlined workflow for managing data categorization and reporting.

+# How to Set Up (Supposedly)
+* Put Audit_Tool into your Pico-Example folder, build and run normally
+* Wait for SD Card to mount onto PC after plugging it in, press the bootsel button to run the program

+ # How to Set Up (Actual)
+* Due to incompleted integration, we only managed to integrate USB HID & MSC, and also Blacklist/Whitelist Function & Uploading to Web Server Function via Pico
+* Audit_Tool Folder: Contains USB HID & MSC integrated codes
+* project-http Folder: Contains Blacklisting/Whitelisting & Uploading to Web Server Function integrated codes
+* WebServer Folder: Contains the PHP Codes for Conversion from Text File to PDF and CSV

 # Future Works
 1. Scalability
   - Allow for mounting to different Operating Systems such as Linux and MacOS